 The Center for Social Justice Research, Teaching, and Service (new window) (CSJ) announces opportunities for social justice and deep community engagement in Fall 2023.
 Sign-up forms for these opportunities are available through CSJ’s website csj.georgetown.edu (new window).
 Each interest form includes more detailed information about the program, and most offer Federal Work Study positions.
 Get engaged as #HoyasForOthers through social justice work including CSJ EngageDC Programs (new window), community service, community-based learning courses, research, spring break trips, and more–for a day, one week, or all semester–here in DC and around the world.

-- Apply for the Alternative Breaks Program
+- Express your interest in the Alternative Breaks Program

 - Mentor middle and high school youth with the After School Kids (ASK) Program

 - Advance literacy skills for elementary school students with DC Reads

 - Explore science and math with elementary school students with DC STEM